cameronsanchez55/jetson-inference-for-windows/README.md

 ## Video Walkthroughs

-Below are screencasts of Hello AI World that were recorded for the [Jetson AI Certification](https://developer.nvidia.com/embedded/learn/jetson-ai-certification-programs) course:
+Below are screencasts of Hello AI World that were recorded for the [Jetson AI Certification](https://developer.nvidia.com/embedded/learn/jetson-ai-certification-programs) course for use with the Jetson board by Nvidia:

 | Description                                                                                                                                                                                                                                                                                                        | Video                                                                                                                                                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|